KDG-Justin/2D-List/README.md

-# A to-do list made with React Native

-The purpose of this project is to make to-do lists more fun and rewarding.
-After each completion of a to-do, you will receive a 2D Character from a game that no longer exists Brave Frontier.
-The characters have rarities and abilities.
-In the future you will be able to battle other people with your characters....
+# ✅ To-Do List with a Twist (React Native)

+This project reimagines the classic to-do list by making task management **more fun and rewarding**.

+- 📝 **Stay productive**: Create and manage your daily tasks with ease.
+- 🎁 **Earn rewards**: Each time you complete a to-do, you get 1 of 2100 **2D character** from the legendary (but no longer existing) game *Brave Frontier*.
+- ⭐ **Collect & grow**: Characters come with different rarities and abilities, making every completed task exciting.
+- ⚔️ **Future features**: In upcoming versions, you’ll be able to **battle other players** using the characters you’ve collected.

+Turn your productivity into an adventure! 🚀